-The dye lasts for several weeks, and if it is a decent color still looks good as it fades.
-If you go for the red you had better like pink.
+The dye lasts for several weeks, and if it is a decent color, it will still look good as it fades.
+Dark blue comes out well since even when it fades it is still blue.
+Purple fades okay, but green not as well.
+And if you go for red, you'd better like pink.

 1. Wash and dry your dog.

 2. Mix up the Kool-Aid.
 You can use a dog conditioner to make a nice thick solution, or use a small amount of water instead so that the colors will be more vibrant and easier to apply.

 3. Apply if you are going to dye her eyebrows or topknot.
 (This is the eye ointment I always use and you should not forget to apply if dyeing your dog's face.
 Do not worry about using it if only dyeing the tail, but be sure to protect the eyes if dyeing the dog's face.) eye ointment